 Related to the common flu, COVID-19 causes similar symptoms such as fever, coughing, and shortness of breath.
 It is an airborne illness that has no known animal vector, meaning that it is transmitted from person to person.

-If you are working in the medical profession, The below checklist of 20 strategies will help your office smoothly navigate patient protocol and care during this time.
+If you are working in the medical profession, The below checklist of 20 strategies will help you keep your practice ahead of the coronavirus.

 20 STRATEGIES TO KEEP YOUR PRACTICE AHEAD OF THE CORONAVIRUS